 "What this country needs is more unemployed politicians." - Angela Davis

 There’s an old saying that politicians piss on us and the media tells us it’s raining.
 This is because the establishment media that lies behind most of our sources of information are comprised of massive hierarchical institutions of centralised power where even well-intentioned journalists are often reliant on retaining relationships with influential establishment contacts for access to inside information or halls of power, or simply target-driven in their jobs therefore reduced to copy-and-paste from corporate press releases, or even entire re-writes or rejections from editors and “higher-ups” who are close with – or even perhaps one of – the elites in charge.
+(Donald Trump has infamously exploited these inherent flaws in the system time and time again.)

-"I entirely respect the radical leftists who refuse to speak to mainstream publications.
-Venues like CNN have institutional interests in presenting far-left protesters in their vile 'both sides' narratives, drawing false equivalences with the far right, and there’s every reason to refuse to participate in that." - Natasha Lennard
+"Venues like CNN have institutional interests in presenting far-left protesters in their vile 'both sides' narratives, drawing false equivalences with the far right, and there’s every reason to refuse to participate in that." - Natasha Lennard

 A media tutor once said, “If someone says it’s raining and another person says it’s dry, it’s not your job to quote them both.
 Your job is to look out the fucking window and find out which is true.”
 In this culture of the modern newsroom, even if there was any inclination to look out of that proverbial window, that’s too often too much effort, as pressures from bosses reduce journalists to, at worst, remaining totally disconnected from marginalised communities, and at best, “reporting” while giving equal say to both perpetrator and victim, apartheid regime and refugee, corporation and community, all in the name of “unbiased” reporting.

 It is unreasonable to attempt to give equal say to unequal parties when one of them already dominates cultural narratives.
 Media is actually supposed to be biased – in favour of the oppressed.
 It has to be about publishing content that the powerful do not want to be published.
 Otherwise, it simply exists to constantly reinforce power imbalances.
 To paraphrase Finley Peter Dunne, the job of the newspaper is to comfort the afflicted and afflict the comfortable.
 Establishment media has completely failed to do this because of its hierarchical elitist institutions and class-exclusive professions.
 Its entire culture is at odds with the interests of our communities.
 And so, it’s up to us.
 It’s always been up to us.
-Many of us already realised that.